helio-fm/helio-sequencer/Docs/getting-started.md

 ![velocity-map-ramps]

-You can also change note velocities without this editor, just by middle-button dragging the note componenets on the roll.
+You can also change note velocities without this editor, just by middle-button dragging the note components on the roll.

 ### MIDI recording